UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 slope coefficient was not significantly different between Model 1. and Model 2., it suggests that the commute time to study location did not help explain the variation in the data.
-Furthermore, there is no sigificant correlation between commute time and lab completion time (p-value \< 0.05) (Model 2.).
+Furthermore, there is no significant correlation between commute time and lab completion time (p-value \< 0.05) (Model 2.).

 ## Discussion

 “I study better at school”, “I get too distracted when I am at home”, or “I can get more help at school” are often phrases that we hear from students.
-We often associate academic settings as better learning environment due to the atmosphere and proximity of resources available to students.
+We often associate academic settings as a better learning environment due to the atmosphere and proximity of resources available to students.
 In this study, we looked at the MDS 2018-2019 cohort to investigate whether the assumption is supported by statistical evidence.